Why A Good Night’s Sleep Is Essential After COVID-19 Vaccination?

 Common Side Effects Of India-Approved COVID-19 Vaccines, And Other Details

-As sleep alone cannot be considered a prominent factor in determining the efficacy of vaccines, the association between the two is still unclear.
-However, some studies do talk about significant benefits of sleep on the immune system after getting vaccinated.
+Sleep alone cannot be considered a prominent factor in determining the efficacy of vaccines because the association between the two is still unclear.
+However, some studies do talk about the significant benefits of sleep on the immune system after getting vaccinated.

-In this article, we will discuss the importance of a good night's sleep in context to COVID-19 vaccination.
+In this article, we will discuss the importance of a good night's sleep in the context of the COVID-19 vaccination.
 Take a look.

 A Good Night's Sleep And Vaccine Efficacy

-The efficacy of COVID-19 vaccines such as Covaxin, Pfizer, Covishield, BioNTech and many others developed till date have yet been a point of debate, as they were developed in a short frame of time, considering the emergency of the pandemic and increasing mortality.
+The efficacy of COVID-19 vaccines such as Covaxin, Covishield, Pfizer-BioNTech and many others developed till date have yet been a point of debate, as they were developed in a short time frame, considering the emergency of the pandemic and increasing mortality.

-Despite the swift timeframe in the research and development of these vaccines, they have shown promising results in reducing the mortality and controlling the coronavirus pandemic to a large extent.
+Despite the swift development of these vaccines, they have shown promising results in reducing mortality and controlling the coronavirus pandemic to some extent in many countries.

-Previous studies based on other vaccines suggest that sleep duration at the time of vaccination, is positively linked to immunity.
-In a JAMA published study, it was observed that people who had four consecutive nights of sleep but with a restriction of four hours, have less antibodies, compared to those without such sleep deficits.
-The result was observed after 10 days of vaccination against seasonal influenza virus.
+Previous studies based on other vaccines suggest that sleep duration at the time of vaccination is positively linked to immunity.
+In a JAMA published study, it was observed that people who had four consecutive nights of sleep but with a restriction of four hours have less antibodies, compared to those without such sleep deficits.
+The result was observed after 10 days of vaccination against the seasonal influenza virus.
 [2]

 A study published in the journal BMC Immunology has shown that insufficient sleep in the night following the 2009 HINI influenza virus vaccination caused reduced early-phase production of HINI-specific antibodies.
 [3]